Madeleine Bunting

 Madeleine Clare J. Bunting (born March 1964) is an English writer.
 She was formerly an associate editor and columnist at The Guardian newspaper.
-She has written five works of non-fiction and two novels (Ceremony of Innocence will be published in 2022).
+She has written six works of non-fiction and two novels.
 She is a regular broadcaster for the BBC.
-Her most recent series of essays for BBC Radio 3 was on the idea of Home, and broadcast in March 2020.
-Previous series of essays include 'Are You Paying Attention?'
-(2018) 'The Crisis of Care' (2016) and 'The Retreating Roar' (2014) on the loss of faith.
+Her most recent series of essays for BBC Radio 3 was on the idea of Home, and was broadcast in March 2020.
+Previous series of essays include "Are You Paying Attention?"
+(2018), "The Crisis of Care" (2016) and "The Retreating Roar" (2014), on the loss of faith.

 Life and career

 Early life and education

-Bunting was born Clare Bunting in Oswaldkirk, North Yorkshire, the daughter of Romola Jane (Farquharson) and sculptor John Bunting, who taught drawing at the Catholic independent school Ampleforth College.
+Bunting was born Clare Bunting in Oswaldkirk, North Yorkshire,England, the daughter of Romola Jane (Farquharson) and sculptor John Bunting, who taught drawing at the Catholic independent school Ampleforth College.
 Her ancestry is English, Irish, Scottish, and, through her maternal grandmother, Ashkenazi and Sephardi Jewish.
 The fourth of five children, Madeleine was the youngest daughter from John and Romola's marriage; the couple separated in 1978.
 She was educated at Richmond Convent, North Yorkshire, and Brighton, Hove & Sussex VI Form College, followed by Corpus Christi College, Cambridge, and then Harvard University, where Bunting read history, and received a Knox postgraduate fellowship to study politics and to teach.